Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

     - In the man pages file, several options are listed.
 The best one for our task is `-l`, the line count option.

 5. Lastly, we will run the command with the option:

  `wc -l 10_13_logs.txt`.

-    - The results show the line count, 53, and the name of the file:
+    - The results show the line count (53) and the name of the file:
       - `53 10_13_logs.txt`.

 #### Man Pages Demonstration Summary